MAT Programs in Tennessee

 What is Medication-Assisted Treatment?

 Medication-assisted treatment, also called MAT, is a type of addiction treatment program that combines both medication and behavioral therapy to help people find more complete healing from their addiction.
-It is considered a “whole patient” approach to addiction treatment, as it addresses both the mental and physical effects that substance abuse has on people.
+It is a “whole patient” approach to addiction treatment, as it addresses both the mental and physical effects that substance abuse has on people.

 How Does Medication-Assisted Treatment Work?